adamkrawczyk/rosbot_patrol_simulation/README.md

 On your computer you should see window with bounding boxes around things that our neural network recognized.

-If one of your sensor detects movement robot will go to poing assigned to this sensor and look for people, once it detect you should receive mail.
+If one of your sensor detects movement robot will go to point assigned to this sensor and look for people, once it detect you should receive mail.

-In case you have no motion sensor just publish to the topic robot is listening for move `$ rostopic pub /motion_trigger simulation/EspTrigger "id: 1 move: 1" ` with appropirate id numer.
+In case you have no motion sensor just publish to the topic robot is listening for move `$ rostopic pub /motion_trigger simulation/EspTrigger "id: 1 move: 1" ` with appropriate id number.